Data RecoveryHow to Back Up Computer

 Open Backup Software (Optional)

-Using backup software included with your external hard drive can simplify the backup process.
-In case your drive has such software, you should install and open it.
+Using backup software with your external hard drive can simplify the backup process.
+If your drive has such software, you should install and open it.
 After that, follow the instructions on the screen to configure the backup.

 4